Rim032/LumpStich/README.md

 ### Reason

 I want to allow people to decompile maps for reverse engineering and learning purposes.
-This allowed me to further explore the structure and overall inner-workings of a .bsp file.
-I've had a great time both learning about .lmp and .bsp files while constructing this program.
+Also, this allowed me to further explore the structure and overall inner-workings of a .bsp file.
+I have had a great time learning about .lmp and .bsp files while constructing this program.

 ### Misc.